osmandapp/web/main/docs/user/personal/global-settings.md

 ### Auto-backup

+Android or OsmAnd Cloud can save your data and app settings.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-By default, the Android system backs up your OsmAnd settings and map markers so you can restore them on new devices or after reinstalling.
+By default, the Android system backs up your OsmAnd settings and [Favorites](../personal/favorites.md) map markers so you can restore them on new devices or after reinstalling.
 The size of this backup is limited to 25MB.
-If you are using [OsmAnd Cloud](../personal/storage.md#backup-and-restore-for-osmand-pro), it is best to disable this feature to avoid misunderstandings after reinstallation.
+**If you are using [OsmAnd Cloud](../personal/storage.md#backup-and-restore-for-osmand-pro), it is best to disable this feature to avoid misunderstandings after reinstallation.**

 ![General Settings notifications Android](@site/static/img/personal/profiles/auto_backup_andr.png)